ryejoon/ScrollPay/README.md

 # ScrollPay
 - Put small amouts of BSV, and read payable content just by scrolling the content.
 - This is a BSV Hackathon project to demonstrate BSV's micropayment capability.
+- The application is published on [Github Pages](https://ryejoon.github.io/ScrollPay/login)

 ## Protocol
  ScrollPay application runs on two protocols-of its own, and SplitPay.